bal-sm/repo-for-learning/systems/programming/python_django/Django-Documentation/2_db/1_topics/2_queries.md

   - _(i.e., a `ForeignKey`, `OneToOneField`, or `ManyToManyField`)_,
   - _instances of that model_ *will* *have* **a convenient API** to **access** the *related object(s)*.

+---

+_For example_

+- Using the models at the top of this page, for example:
+  - an `Entry` object `e`
+    - can get its associated `Blog` object
+      - by accessing the `blog` attribute:
+        - `e.blog`.

+Them:
+> (Behind the scenes, this functionality is implemented by Python [descriptors](https://docs.python.org/3/howto/descriptor.html).
+This shouldn’t really matter to you, but we point it out here for the curious.)

+---

 ...

 ### One-to-many relationships